 Many former company towns were abandoned in the following years when mines shut down.
 Some became regular communities when they could attract more people and businesses, such as Anniston, Alabama.
 Others, like Homestead, Pennsylvania, are now a suburb of a larger city.
 However, many towns were devastated when they lost their primary employer, forcing people to find work elsewhere.

 Other company towns included:

 One town that was successful in becoming a working man’s utopia was Hersey, Pennsylvania.
 The town was founded by Milton Hershey in 1903 for the company’s workers to provide “a perfect American town in a bucolic natural setting, where healthy, right-living, and well-paid workers lived in safe, happy homes.”
 Homes had modern amenities such as electricity, indoor plumbing, and central heating.
-The town had a public trolley system; a free school to educate employees’ children; a free vocational school to train orphaned and underprivileged boys; and later an amusement park, golf courses, community center, hotel, zoo, and a sports area.
+The town had a public trolley system; a free school to educate employees’ children; a free vocational school to train orphaned and underprivileged boys; and later, an amusement park, golf courses, community center, hotel, zoo, and a sports area.
 Believing that success in business and service to his fellow man went hand in hand, Hershey also built and subsidized his town’s public buildings, a department store, sports facilities, a hotel, and a medical clinic.
-He also paid his workers well, who spent their money in the town that he had built and controlled.
+He paid his workers well, who spent their money in the town he built and controlled.

 Marktown, Indiana, was a planned steel manufacturing community established by Claton Marks in 1917.
 The Marktown Historic District was added to the National Register of Historic Places in 1975.